Ities railway station: History

 Service were suspended due to the coronavirus pandemic, becoming the starting point of the new Line 2 of the Suburban Railway to the town of Kato Achaia.
 With the resumption of services on 4 July 2020, it was replaced as the starting point of Line 2 by Agios Andreas.

 Facilities

 The station is an unstaffed but modern halt, with few facilities, aside from two small shelters with seating.
 There is no cafe or shop on-site.
 At platform level, there are sheltered seating but no Dot-matrix display departure, arrival screens or public address (PA) systems; however, timetable poster boards on both platforms are available.
+The Station was also built with Tactile paving, in this case controlled pedestrian crossing warning or warning block for the blind.

 Services

+Since 1 August 2023, when line numbers were introduced, Ities is served by Line P1 of the Patras Suburban Railway between Agios Andreas and Kato Achaia or Kaminia, with up to one train per hour, in each direction.

-The station is served by the Agios Andreas–Rio line of the Proastiakos, with another line running from the Agios Andreas terminus to Kaminia pending the extension to Kato Achaia.
-Rail services are provided by OSE trains (Stadler GTW 2/6 diesel two-car units).
-The trains run every hour daily, from 6:23 in the morning until 23:23 in the evening.
-The Agios Andreas–Rio route has two bus connections at Kastellokampos—to Agios Vasileios and the General University Hospital of Patras via the University of Patras.
+Line P2, accessible via Agios Andreas, has two bus connections at Kastellokampos: one for Agios Vasileios, and another for the General University Hospital of Patras via the University of Patras.